Snow White: Russia and Eastern Europe

-Arthur and Albert Schott collected a Romanian version titled The Magic Mirror (Der Zauberspiegel; Oglinda fermecată), in which the villain is the heroine’s biological mother.
+Arthur and Albert Schott collected a Romanian version titled The Magic Mirror (Der Zauberspiegel; Oglinda fermecată), in which the villain is the heroine's biological mother.
 After the titular mirror tells her that her daughter is prettiest, she takes her to go for a walk in the woods and feeds her extremely salty bread, so her daughter will become so thirsty that she would agree to let her tear out her eyes in exchange for water.
 Once the daughter is blinded her mother leaves her in the forest, where she manages to restore her eyes and is taken in by twelve thieves.
-After discovering her daughter is still alive, the mother sends an old woman to the thieves’ house three times.
+After discovering her daughter is still alive, the mother sends an old woman to the thieves' house three times.
 The first she gives the daughter a ring, the second earrings, and the third poisoned flowers.
 After the heroine marries the prince, she has a child, and the mother goes to the castle pretending to be a midwife to kill both her daughter and the newborn.
-After killing the infant, she’s stopped before she can kill the heroine.
+After killing the infant, she's stopped before she can kill the heroine.

 The Pushkin fairytale The Tale of the Dead Princess and the Seven Knights bears a striking similarity to the tale of Snow White.
 However, the Dead Princess befriends 7 knights instead of dwarfs, and it is the Sun and Moon who aid the Prince to the resting place of the Dead Princess, where he breaks with his sword the coffin of the Tsarevna, bringing her back to life.

 Americas

-In a Louisiana tale, Lé Roi Pan ("The King Peacock"), a mother has a child who becomes more beautiful than her, so she orders her daughter's nurse to kill her.
+In a Louisiana tale, Lé Roi Pan ("The King Peacock"), a mother has a child who becomes more beautiful than she, so she orders her daughter's nurse to kill her.
 The daughter resigns to her fate, but the nurse spares her and gives her three seeds.
 After failing to drown in a well and to be eaten by an ogre, the girl eats a seed and falls into a deep sleep.
 The ogre family (who took her in after seeing her beauty) put her in a crystal coffin to float down the river.
 Her coffin is found by the titular King Peacock, who takes the seed from her mouth and awakens her.

-Three variants were recorded in Puerto Rico.
-Two named "Blanca Nieves" ("Snow White") and the third "Blanca Flor" ("White Flower").

-Africa

-Robert Hamill Nassau collected a tale titled The Beautiful Daughter from West Africa, where the heroine's mother tries to kill her, the dwarves are replaced for robbers, and she herself becomes stepmother to a girl who broke her sleeping curse.

-In a Swahili tale, The Most Beautiful Woman in the World, the Sultan's wife has a daughter named Amina.
-When she asks the Sun and the Moon who is the most beautiful, the luminaries answer that it is Amina.
-The girl eventually runs away from home and lives with jinns.
+The King Peacock shares "motifs and tropes" with Snow White, according to Maria Tatar.